Police In Hong Kong Fire Tear Gas As Demonstrators Rally In Response To Attack

 Mahtani said that children and elderly people participated in the rally, but that protesters were predominantly young and appeared ready to "suit up" and "start essentially building weapons."

-One of the protest organizer's, Max Chung, told Radio Television Hong Kong that he was "not concerned about my safety, but of course I am concerned about everyone else's safety."
+One of the protest organizer's, Max Chung, told Radio Television Hong Kong that he was "not concerned about my safety, but of course, I am concerned about everyone else's safety."

 Protesters reportedly circumvented the police's orders not to assemble, using social media channels to organize under the pretext of a "full-gear shopping day" and playing Pokémon Go in the area.